Youth LGBT Organization Deystvie: Through the Means of the Law, We Can Move Mountains for the LGBTI+ Community in Bulgaria

 Though the law explicitly prohibits discrimination based on sexual orientation, Bulgaria remains one of the last EU countries that has neither legalized same-sex marriage nor recognized any form of an intimate relationship between same-sex partners.
 As a result, members of the LGBTI community remain “second-hand” citizens, deprived of about 300 rights – from joint adoption of children and rights of inheritance to free movement with their families within the Union.

 The legal program of the Youth LGBT organization Deystvie, supported by the Bulgarian Fund for Women, is one of the few citizen-led initiatives purposefully addressing the cumbersome bureaucracy and lack of political will to protect and promote LGBTI + rights in the country.
-We talked to lawyers Veneta Limberova and Elitsa Atanasova from Deystvie about the distinctive difficulties of strategic litigation.
+We talked to legal experts Veneta Limberova and Elitsa Atanasova from Deystvie about the distinctive difficulties of strategic litigation.
 Lilia Hadjiivanova, an activist, organizer of an online community for LGBTI+ Bulgarians in New York, and a member of the Advisory Board shared why such efforts resonate so profoundly with compatriots abroad.

 A legal case is “strategic” when it has the “vision and potential” to change national legislation from the inside out.
 For non-lawyers, it can seem flabbergasting how time-consuming and difficult it is to litigate one and how far-reaching the ramifications of winning could be.
 Until all possibilities at the national level are exhausted, and a certain case reaches international courts such as the European Court of Human Rights (ECtHR), “three, five, seven years …” could go by.
 When she is questioned by non-experts (“But why these time-consuming cases?”), Veneta Limberova insists, “There is no other way!”
 Partly because the legislative process in Bulgaria is ponderous, and partly because the state does not consistently implement already established rules and principles – European or Constitutional – due to a lack of expertise or incomplete guidelines for their practical application.
 The latter omissions are amendable if the administration is proactive and says to itself, in Limberova’s words, “we are missing something here now.”
 But human and LGBTI + rights seem to be a “hot potato” for the Bulgarian National Assembly and institutions.
 Hence, putting pressure on the state to take measures by complying with the decision of an international body turns out to be the only constructive approach.

-The association’s lawyers are forthright about the importance and limitations of the legal program.
+The association’s legal experts and lawyers are forthright about the importance and limitations of the legal program.
 Its significance goes far beyond the struggle for equality of the LGBTI + community as it fosters a model for holding public institutions to account and empowering citizens to exercise their rights which is transferable to other social movements in the country, such as the women’s and environmental ones.
 But reaching a strategic case requires an energetic and resourceful organization which has the capacity to run multiple initiatives and partnerships at once.

-One of those strategic goals is raising the awareness of the community itself about its rights and available means of mobilization, which the LEAD project of “Action” with LGBTI + youth and activists aspires to do.
+One of those strategic goals is raising the awareness of the community itself about its rights and available means of mobilization, which the LEAD project of “Deystvie” with LGBTI + youth and activists aspires to do.
 On the other hand, uncertainty and time lag make strategic litigation “extremely inefficient in terms of resources and time”, according to Limberova.
 Finally, Bulgaria has become “notorious” for losing in the ECHR.
 “Bulgaria constantly pays compensations to litigants, which costs taxpayers a lot, but does not implement… Why?”
 According to members of the association, the missing link is a robust civil society that has developed sufficient expertise and self-awareness to be both a watchdog and a valuable source of expertise for the state administration.

 For those seeking legal aid from Deystvie, the stakes are often their human dignity and the integrity of their families, and only then – the foundations of liberal society.
 Limberova emphasizes that their program eventually had to offer psychological support in parallel with legal assistance because these are not just cases but “living people”: “We usually aim to work with more than one couple at once and put the plaintiffs in touch.
 So that the burden, the personal burden of going to trial, can be shared.”
 In addition to the uncertainty, the disgraceful condescension of officials, and the long wait, many couples confront a dilemma of whether to publicize their battles.